The National Center for Jewish Film is an independent 501(c)3 nonprofit arts organization.

 Foundations & Corporations

-Supporters in the film industry and the film archive community include Sony Pictures Entertainment, Loews Theaters, Orion Pictures, Universal Studios, Louis B. Mayer Foundation, Films Incorporated, Swank Motion Pictures, Northeast Historic Films, Janice Allen & Cinema Arts Inc, John F. Kennedy Presidential Library, United States Holocaust Memorial Museum, and Library of Congress.
+Supporters in the film industry and the film archive community have included Sony Pictures Entertainment, Loews Theaters, Orion Pictures, Universal Studios, Louis B. Mayer Foundation, Films Incorporated, Swank Motion Pictures, Northeast Historic Films, Janice Allen & Cinema Arts Inc, John F. Kennedy Presidential Library, United States Holocaust Memorial Museum, and Library of Congress.

 Individuals who contribute to the Center’s on-going Reel Funder campaign have provided invaluable support, help, and encouragement.